 The College of Engineering cooperates with the Office of Disability Accommodation to make reasonable accommodations for qualified students with disabilities.
 If you have a disability for which you will require accommodation, please present your written accommodation request by the end of the first week and make an appointment with the instructor to discuss your needs.

 Students are expected to conduct themselves in a manner consistent with the University's status as an institution of higher education.
 In the class setting, students shall follow their instructors’ directions and observe all academic standards and requirements published in course syllabi and other course materials.
 A student is responsible for responding to an academic dishonesty report issued by an instructor or other University authority.
-If a student fails to respond after proper attempt at notification, The University may take appropriate academic actions in the absence of the student.
-(See UNT Policy 18.1.16 Student Standards of Academic Integrity)
+If a student fails to respond after a proper attempt at notification, The University may take appropriate academic actions in the absence of the student.
+(See UNT Policy Student Standards of Academic Integrity)

 The use of unauthorized assistance in an academic exercise, including but not limited to the use of any unauthorized assistance to take exams, tests, quizzes or other assessments.
 Dependence upon the aid of sources beyond those authorized by the instructor in writing papers, preparing reports, solving problems or carrying out other assignments.
 Acquisition, without permission, of tests, notes or other academic materials belonging to a faculty or staff member of the University.
 Dual submission of a paper or project, or re-submission of a paper or project to a different class without express permission from the instructor.
 Any other act designed to give a student an unfair advantage on an academic assignment.

-Use of another’s thoughts or words without proper attribution in any academic exercise, regardless of the student’s intent, including but not limited to: the knowing or negligent use by paraphrase or direct quotation of the published or unpublished work of another person without full and clear acknowledgement or citation.
+Use of another’s thoughts or words without proper attribution in any academic exercise, regardless of the student’s intent, including but not limited to: the knowing or negligent use by paraphrase or direct quotation of the published or unpublished work of another person without full and clear acknowledgment or citation.
 The knowing or negligent unacknowledged use of materials prepared by another person or by an agency engaged in selling term papers or other academic materials.